Azure-Samples/ms-identity-java-webapp/README.md

 ## About this sample

+> This sample is also available as a quickstart for the Microsoft identity platform: [Quickstart: Add sign-in with Microsoft to a Java web app](https://docs.microsoft.com/azure/active-directory/develop/quickstart-v2-java-webapp)

 ### Overview

 This sample demonstrates a Java web application calling a Microsoft Graph that is secured using Azure Active Directory.